alirezabagheri/dfw/README.md

 #####For more information / citation, refer to:

-A. Bellet\*, Y. Liang\*, A. Bagheri Garakani\*, M.-F. Balcan and F. Sha. (\*: equal contribution) A Distributed Frank-Wolfe Algorithm for Communication-Efficient Sparse Learning.
+A. Bellet\*, Y. Liang\*, A. Bagheri Garakani\*, M.-F. Balcan and F. Sha. (\*: equal contribution)
+A Distributed Frank-Wolfe Algorithm for Communication-Efficient Sparse Learning
-SIAM International Conference on Data Mining (SDM), 2015, to appear.
+SIAM International Conference on Data Mining (SDM), 2015, to appear

 http://perso.telecom-paristech.fr/~abellet/papers/distributed_frank_wolfe.html